 To help you avoid problems, we have provided an overview of various chopping boards that ruin knives.
 We have also compiled a list of the best cutting boards good for keeping knife blades functional for years.

 Why do Some Cutting Boards Dull the Knives

 When buying a butcher board, we mainly look at the aesthetics to match our kitchen decor.
 But some serious concerns urge the need to do a bit of research before buying a slicing/dicing board.

 The knife blades hit the cutting board surface randomly several times a day.
 The edges of a sharp knife are too thin.
 Repeated forceful hitting on a stony surface destroys the evenness of the edges, making them dull fast.

 Over time, the edges of the knife can become rolled (due to bending).
 The uneven, rounded, or bent edges are hard to see with bare eyes.

-Therefore, the rule of the thumb is to choose the best chopping board to protect the sharp cutters from damages.
+Therefore, the rule of thumb is to choose the best chopping board to protect the sharp cutters from damage.

 Now let’s delve in to see which cutting boards can destroy your knives.

 #1.
 Glass Cutting Board Dull Your Knives Quickly

 Glass kitchen boards are extremely popular among buyers.
 One reason is the wow glossy look.
 But they are not designed for chopping and slicing jobs.